Daniel Zampieri: Formula Renault

-He returned to BVM for the 2008 season; his third season in each category, teaming up with his rival from the Winter Series, Ramos and British driver Adrian Quaife-Hobbs.
+Zampieri returned to BVM for the 2008 season; his third season in each category, teaming up with his rival from the Winter Series, Ramos and British driver Adrian Quaife-Hobbs.
 In the Eurocup, Zampieri again recorded his best results in Belgium, at Spa.
 A fourth place in race one was followed by his first (and ultimately, only) podium with third in the second race.
 After Spa, he scored only one more point as he tailed off to tenth in the championship.
 He finished one place higher in the Italian standings, but again failed to win a race, with a best result of second coming at the opening race at Vallelunga.

 Formula Three

 Zampieri moved up to Formula Three in 2009, staying with BVM for a campaign in the Italian Formula Three Championship.
 Zampieri won the championship by fifteen points from Marco Zipoli.
 He won four races, got five poles and set three fastest laps over the course of the season.
 He also competed in the non–championship Masters of Formula 3 event at Zandvoort, finishing 21st.

+As a reward for his title win, Zampieri conducted a Formula One test with Ferrari at the Circuito de Jerez.
+He was subsequently named an official Ferrari Driver Academy member for 2010.